marcin62/Alocator/README.md

 # How to run

+gcc -o (nazwa) testy_jednostkowe.c alokator.c memmanager.c -pthread
+./(nazwa)

-## More details
+# More details

 For every allocation there is used control block, space for data and fences. <br>
-Program is tested by unit tests for each function ('unit_test.c'), and simple program where we perform easy allocations and frees.
-Additionally there is part for thread-safe test, where we run 4 threads at the same time and similar as before they execute simple allocations and frees.
+Program is tested by unit tests for each function ('testy_jednostkowe.c'), and simple program where we perform easy allocations and frees.